-This fourth love language is showing your partner that you can help her vacuum the floor, or going grocery shopping, or washing the dishes, anything to ease the burden of her responsibilities.
+This fourth love language is showing your partner that you can help her vacuum the floor, or going grocery shopping, or washing the dishes, anything to ease the burden of his/her responsibilities.

 This love language can be acquired through constantly sharing your responsibilities with each other, and volunteering to help share your partner’s chores from time to time.

 The physical touch love language meaning might escape some people’s grasp.
 It’s not as easy as it sounds.
 Physical touch is the most direct way of expressing your love, but it also takes some courage to make it right.
 People who have this type of love language might feel uncomfortable expressing it, and even afraid they could be deemed “needy”.

 However, this is a legitimate type of love language.
 You could start by holding hands, giving hugs, maybe a pat on the back, and all kinds of small physical gestures to reassure your partner that you are there for each other and love each other.

 To make this right, you’ve got to figure out which type of love language you adopt.